himbeer-toni/WebGit/README.md

 ## Installing on and Customizing for Your System

 ### Where to get
-This software is hosted on this <a href="https://github.com/himbeer-toni/WebGit.gi
+This software is hosted on <a href="https://github.com/himbeer-toni/WebGit.git">@Himbeer-Toni/WebGit</a> github repository.

 ### Quick Start